-Josh Workman is an internationally traveled guitarist, composer, educator, journalist, and audio editor who teaches at Musicians Institute in Hollywood, CA and performs regularly with The Hot Club of Los Angeles
+Josh Workman is an internationally traveled guitarist, composer, educator, and journalist, who teaches at Musicians Institute in Hollywood, CA and performs regularly with The Hot Club of Los Angeles

 Josh Workman's release, ‘Jumpin at the Border’ reached #24 on the JazzWeek national radio charts and received critical acclaim, garnering four out of five stars on All Music Guide and receiving the International Association of Jazz Educators Blue Chip Award – among the top four instrumentals of the year.

 Recording for television, video games, and apps: Performed and recorded all guitar samples for the ‘Archtop’ sound library for Impact Soundworks.
 Recorded, performed and edited various guitar (electric, acoustic, lap-steel) and mandolin parts for the Dead Island2 video game plus ukulele and guitar for VR game, 'Lucky's Tale.'
 Performed various guitar parts for production house, Music Orange, including Garageband (Apple app); Ubisoft and El Pollo Loco TV commercials.